-- 1. Eligibility: To be eligible for sabbatical leave, a person must be a certified staff member of the Saugatuck Public Schools and must have completed at least seven years of full-time service on the staff of the Saugatuck Public Schools or have served at least seven years since last being on sabbatical leave.
-Note: Being eligible for sabbatical leave is not to be construed to mean that anyone is entitled to leave as a right.
-An employee who fulfills the above qualifications is eligible for consideration by the Superintendent, Building Principal, and the Board of Education with respect to sabbatical leave. - 2.
-Term: The term for sabbatical leave shall be either one semester or one school year.
-Two leaves of one semester in length may be granted during any seven-year period, in which case no further leave may be granted until the person has completed seven years of full-time service after the first leave.
-One school year means the term of a normal contract year beginning in August or September and ending in June. - 3. a.
-Salary: Salary paid to an employee on sabbatical leave will be one-half (1/2) of the employee's base pay.
+- a.
+Salary paid to an employee on sabbatical leave will be one-half (1/2) of the employee's base pay.
 The above salary and retirement contribution requirements shall not apply where the Board may be required to grant a sabbatical leave to a master employee in accordance with the requirement of Section 1525 of the School Code or its successor provision. - b.
 While on sabbatical leave, an employee shall have premium amounts for single subscriber insurance (health, dental, vision) coverage paid on his/her behalf by the Board on the same basis as is applicable to insurance programs staff members on regular duty.
-The above insurance premium contribution requirement shall not apply where the Board may be required to grant a sabbatical leave to a master employee in accordance with the requirements of Section 1525 of the School Code or its successor provisions. - c.
-The employee must contract with the Board of Education to return to the Saugatuck Public Schools following the termination of the sabbatical leave, for one year for each semester of leave.
-An employee who fails to comply with the approved sabbatical plan incurs an obligation to pay back to the District within 60 days of receiving notice of non-compliance whatever (if any) portion of the sabbatical salary has been paid and the cost of all TRS payments and other benefits provided (if any) on behalf of the employee.
-An employee who fails to return for one school year incurs an obligation to pay back within 60 days after terminating service to the District the full amount of sabbatical salary received (if any) and all of the TRS and other benefits (if any) made on behalf of the employee.
-An employee who fails to return for a required second school year incurs an obligation to pay back within 60 days after terminating service to the District one-half of the sabbatical salary (if any) received (and one-half of the TRS) and other benefit payments made (if any) on behalf of the employee.
+The above insurance premium contribution requirement shall not apply where the Board may be required to grant sabbatical leave to a master employee in accordance with the requirements of 1525 of the School Code or is successor provisions. - c.
+The employee must contract with the Board of Education to return to Saugatuck Public Schools following the termination of the sabbatical leave, for one (1) year for each semester of leave.
+An employee who fails to comply with the approved sabbatical plan incurs an obligation to pay back to the District within sixty (60) days of receiving notice of non-compliance whatever (if any) portion of the sabbatical salary has been paid and the cost of all TRS payments and other benefits provided (if any) on behalf of the employee.
+An employee who fails to return for one (1) school year incurs an obligation to pay back within sixty (60) days after terminating service to the District the full amount of sabbatical salary received (if any) and all of the TRS and other benefits provided (if any) on behalf of the employee.
+An employee who fails to return for a required second school year incurs an obligation to pay within sixty (60) days after terminating service to the District one-half (1/2) of the sabbatical salary (if any) received (and one-half (1/2) of the TRS) and other benefit payments made (if any) on behalf of the employee.